 - 100 per cent of the company's capital may be owned by foreign investors, as long as such investment belongs to an internationally recognised foreign air carrier or to a branch controlled by such an air carrier, authorised by the executive branch of government.

-To obtain the corresponding certificate of economic authorisation, the JAC requires that national air carriers file the following documents24 (among others):
+To obtain the corresponding certificate of economic authorisation, the JAC requires that national air carriers file the following documents (among others):25

-- certified copies of the company's corporate documents;25
+- certified copies of the company's corporate documents;26

 - certification of no criminal record, issued by the General District Attorney's Office, for each shareholder of the company;

-- evidence of approval of the company's Security Manual by CESAC;26
+- evidence of approval of the company's Security Manual by the CESAC;27

-- original Insurance Policy on Civil Liability, issued in accordance to the requirements of the JAC;
+- original insurance policy on civil liability, issued in accordance with the requirements of the JAC;

 - the company's financial statements corresponding to the previous fiscal period;

-- business plan and feasibility study including, among other requirements: (1) an operational study showing the capacity to operate the business (aircraft, capacity, human resources, etc.); (2) a financial study showing the financial capacity to operate the business; and (3) estimated results for the upcoming months;27
+- business plan and feasibility study including, among other requirements, an operational study showing the capacity to operate the business (aircraft, capacity, human resources, etc.), a financial study showing the financial capacity to operate the business; and estimated results for the upcoming months;28

 - certification issued by the Social Security Treasury (TSS) confirming their enrolment;

-- Annual declaration of Income Tax (IR-2) presented before the Internal Taxes General Directorate (DGII), If applicable;
+- annual declaration of income tax (IR-2) presented before the Internal Taxes General Directorate (DGII), If applicable; and

 - certification issued by DGII confirming that the company is up to date with the payment of its fiscal obligations.